j-miskill/reu2022/bio.md

 ## Jackson Miskill

 Jackson Miskill is a third student at the University of Virginia double majoring in Cognitive Science and Computer Science.
+He is expected to graduate with a Bachelors of Arts in Spring 2024.
+Hello, or something.

 ## Jacques Fleischer